popcorntime/popcorntime/.github/CONTRIBUTING.md

 Bring Popcorn Time to your language and region.

-We currently leverage our custom `translator` CLI that takes
+We currently leverage our custom [translator](packages/translator/) CLI that takes
-`crates/popcorntime-tauri/dictionaries/en.json` and generates all required translations.
+our [english dictionary](crates/popcorntime-tauri/dictionaries/en.json) and generates all required translations.

 #### Requirements